+An alternative approach would be as follows.
 There is a clear alternative tax treatment of provisioning and debt reduction, which could provide far clearer incentives to European and Canadian banks to participate in debt/debt service relief schemes, while maintaining the encouragement for banks to make adequate provisions against losses.
 Tax relief would be given, at the time of provisioning.
-However, these tax concessions would only be maintained if within a limited time period (eg, 3 years) the commercial bank accepted debt or debt service relief at least equivalent to the amount of provisioning being accepted for tax concessions.
-If a deal was agreed within the context of the Brady Plan for a particular country within the period of 3 years, the bank would maintain tax relief only if it participated in the debt or debt service relief exercise (or made equivalent contributions), and the tax relief would only be maintained for the proportion of the effective debt/debt service relief granted.
+However, these tax concessions would only be maintained if within a limited time period (e.g., 3 years) the commercial bank accepted debt or debt service relief at least equivalent to the amount of provisioning being accepted for tax concessions.
+If a deal was agreed within the context of the Brady Plan for a particular country within the period of three years, the bank would maintain tax relief only if it participated in the debt or debt service relief exercise (or made equivalent contributions), and the tax relief would only be maintained for the proportion of the effective debt/debt service relief granted.

-In the case banks made donations of debt to charities (with the proceeds to be used for development spending - particularly for social and/or environmental purposes - in the debtor Third World countries, in the framework of an agreement between the bank, the charity and the Third World government), the additional tax relief due would also be immediately and permanently granted.
+In the case where banks made donations of debt to charities (with the proceeds to be used for development spending - particularly for social and/or environmental purposes - in the debtor countries, in the framework of an agreement between the bank, the charity and the Third World government), the additional tax relief due would also be immediately and permanently granted.

-In the case banks participated in debt equity swaps, the tax advantage should not be given; following Corden, op. cit, debt equity swaps imply debt reduction (an action that reduces the present value of debt payments due, but increases other future payments from the debtor country) but not debt relief, which is more desirable for debtors (and possibly for creditors) because it reduces the present value of any payments due.
+In the case where banks participated in debt equity swaps, the tax advantage should not be given; following Corden [1991], debt equity swaps imply debt reduction (an action that reduces the present value of debt payments due, but increases other future payments from the debtor country) but not debt relief, which is more desirable for debtors (and possibly for creditors) because it reduces the present value of any payments due.
 The tax legislation should therefore encourage the latter, but be neutral towards the former (debt equity swaps).

-It is suggested that tax treatment on international lending and debt is explicitly and transparently defined, as far as possible, ex-ante.
+It is further suggested that tax treatment on international lending and debt is explicitly and transparently defined, as far as possible, ex-ante.
 This would imply that not only the desired incentives are created, as suggested above, but that bankers and debtors are aware of them.

-The above suggested approach to taxation of banks would be more consistent than current practice with the basic general taxation principle that, to be accepted for tax purposes a loan loss premium must relate to the expected irrecoverability, or past irrecoverability of the debt.
-For example, for most business debt in the UK, tax concessions on bad debt are only obtained once the debt has gone bad, and the company is in liquidation or receivership.

-It should be stressed again that this policy would imply no additional cost to the taxpayers of the industrial nations; on the contrary, it could imply a higher tax income, for the governments if the banks did not agree as high a debt/debt service relief as they had provisioned against.
-It is therefore a policy that should be attractive to that part of industrial governments and international financial institutions, which see debt relief as desirable.
+The above approach to taxation of banks would be more consistent than current practice with the basic principle that, to be accepted for tax purposes a loan loss premium must relate to the expected irrecoverability, or past irrecoverability of the debt.
+It should be stressed again that this policy would imply no additional cost to the taxpayers of the industrial nations; on the contrary, it could imply a higher tax income, if the banks did not agree as high a debt/debt service relief as they had provisioned against.
+It is therefore a policy that should be attractive to industrial governments and international financial institutions, which see debt relief as desirable.
 Naturally it is not particularly attractive to creditor banks, as in Europe and Canada, they have currently obtained tax relief independently of the level of debt relief they grant; only if they perceive that debt relief may well be in their collective self-interest would commercial banks support such a measure.

-The suggested course of action on tax policy would clearly be consistent with both the letter and the spirit of the Brady Plan, which seeks to encourage by the actions of governments and international financial institutions sufficient debt relief so as to encourage growth and necessary structural reforms in highly indebted countries.
+This course of action on tax policy would clearly be consistent with both the letter and the spirit of the Brady Plan.
 Tax incentives for debt or debt service relief clearly will discourage individual banks from free-riding and, perhaps more importantly, will encourage debt agreements to involve more significant levels of relief than would otherwise take place.